rnaxel/MRLightingTools-OpenXR/README.md

 ## Installation and Configuration

-Grab a .unitypackage over in the [releases](https://github.com/Microsoft/MRLightingTools-Unity/releases) tab, or copy the `MixedRealityToolkit.LightingTools` folder into your project's Assets folder.
-Please use Unity 2018.3 or greater, and ensure your application has permission to access the WebCam!
+Use Unity's Package Manager to [add a package from a Git URL](https://docs.unity3d.com/Manual/upm-ui-giturl.html) and point it at `https://github.com/Microsoft/MRLightingTools-OpenXR.git`.
+Unity 2018.3 or greater is required, and the application must have permission to access the WebCam.

+If you prefer manual installation, grab a `.unitypackage` from the [releases](https://github.com/Microsoft/MRLightingTools-Unity/releases) tab.

 MR Lighting Tools does not require the [Mixed Reality Toolkit](https://github.com/Microsoft/MixedRealityToolkit-Unity), but does work well with it!